usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 Test the Sensor Configuration
 --------------------------------------------

-To test  the camera was correctly added to the environment:
+To test  the camera was correctly added to the environment, run the following commands:

 .. code-block:: bash